Unidata/TdsConfig/remotetest/README.md

 remotetest.unidata.ucar.edu, the process is as follows.
 This overrides any other instructions.

+For purposes of this process, it is assumed that the content and logs directories are in /opt/remotetest.

+0. Enter the directory TdsConfig/remotetest.
-1. Edit threddsConfig.xml and catalog.xml as needed.
+1. Edit as needed the following files:
+   * thredds/threddsConfig.xml
+   * thredds/catalog.xml
 2. Run the shell script 'content.sh' to construct the file 'content.tar'
 3. Copy content.tar to the remotetest.unidata.ucar.edu machine.
 4. Stop the tomcat server.
-5. Move into the designated directory on that machine (probably /opt/remotetest/content).
+5. Move to the directory /opt/remotetest/content.
-   Untar content.tar
+6. Untar content.tar
+7. rm /opt/remotetest/logs/*
-6. Restart the tomcat server.
+8. Restart the tomcat server.

 Notes: